facil-io/cstl/fio-stl.md

 The timer queue must NEVER be freed when there's a chance that timer tasks are waiting to be performed in a `fio_queue_s`.

 This is due to the fact that the tasks may try to reschedule themselves (if they repeat).

+**Note 2**:
+When using the optional `pthread_mutex_t` implementation or using timers on Windows, the timer object needs to be reinitialized before re-used after being destroyed.

 -------------------------------------------------------------------------------
 ## CLI (command line interface)